baibaratsky/yii2-ga-measurement-protocol/README.md

 $request->addProduct($productData2);

-// Don't forget to set the product action, in this case to PURCHASE
+// Don't forget to set the product action, which is PURCHASE in the example below
 $request->setProductActionToPurchase();

-// Finally, you must send a hit, in this case we send an Event
+// Finally, you need to send a hit; in this example, we are sending an Event
 $request->setEventCategory('Checkout')
     ->setEventAction('Purchase')
     ->sendEvent();